broadlume/Web2TextLeadProcessor/README.md

 ## Edge Cases
 Q. User submits two leads with the same phone number, dealer ID, and location ID

-A. Web2Text will say a lead already exists and merge the leads
+A. Web2Text will open two leads with the same Twilio conversation ID

 Q. User submits two leads with the same phone number, dealer ID, but different location IDs